 When The Lord put it on my heart to homeschool our son, it was such a huge paradigm shift for me.
 I had to unlearn everything I had come to believe about education and what was truly important.
 I had to research new educational philosophies and determine new goals for our children–ones that were far different than what I had originally valued in the public school model.

 I found that there was so much freedom in making these choices, and the opportunity to share our Biblical worldview in the context of history, science and literature was absolutely priceless.

 I am grateful to be able to teach our children through living books, nature exploration, and hands-on experiences.
 I am grateful for the time we have in between for baking and handcrafts and conversation.
 Homeschooling has given us the platform to learn and grow together, and I am thankful that I was thrown into the beauty of it all.

 I am Thankful for the Warrior Moms I Have Met

 When I think about the “what-ifs” of it all, one thing that I often forget to consider is how many wonderful and amazing people I would have missed in my life.
 I have been surrounded by some of the strongest warrior moms, who have come alongside me through the journey.
 We have worked through the hard times, prayed through the challenges, and have encouraged one another to never give up hope.

 I have met moms who heard everything that the mainstream told them about autism and vaccine injury, and faced it head on, debunking the lies with their testimonies and experiences.
 I have met moms who were willing to put aside the worry of what others would think of them in order share truth.

-It was two of those moms that gave me the courage to not vaccinate our daughter and save her and her sister from it all.
+It was two of those moms that gave me the courage to not vaccinate our daughter and save her and her sister from the tragedy that befell our son.
 I have gotten to know these warriors as friends, and I have been so very inspired by each and every one of them.